-I will, however, continue to explain why it is very unlikely you can have a high score on Shopify.
-Just in case you fancy reading a bit more about this.
+We will, however, continue to explain why it is very unlikely you can have a high score on Shopify, just in case you fancy reading a bit more about this.

-There are some things on the store that are necessary to how it runs and lowers this score.
-Things Shopify load in so that payment buttons work, and you can monitor customer sessions and behaviour.
-If we cut these out, the score goes up to this:
+There are some things on the store that are necessary to how it runs, which lowers this score.
+Examples of these would be things Shopify load in so payment buttons work and you can monitor customer sessions and behaviour.
+If we cut these useful elements out, the score goes up to this:

 But these cannot be cut out – you need them for your store to work!
 A simple blog doesn’t need this, but an online shop does.
-You should be very comfortable with anything around 20 and above, if it feels OK on a real device.
+You should be very comfortable with any score of around 20 or above if it feels OK on a real device.

-It’s worth noting that (with Shopify’s tracking put back in) the total page download here was 332kb, and is interactive in 511ms on my 7 year old desktop computer, with a pretty average internet connection (which still cuts out during video chats 🙄).
-This is really good!
-Well above recommended/average results for a website.
+It’s worth noting that (with Shopify’s tracking put back in) the total page download here was 332kb, and is interactive in 511ms on a 7 year old ‘test’ desktop computer, with a pretty average internet connection (which cuts out during video chats).
+This is really good and well above recommended/average results for a website.